A love letter to maintainable system

 Under a minute.

-03Drop the Cori skill into Claude Code so it can save your next conversation as a runbook.
+03Drop the Cori skill into Claude Code so it can save your next conversation as a workflow.

 • LICENSEMIT licensed.